HGVSnomenclature/VarNomen/_recommendations/protein/variant/extension.md

     How are variants at the protein level called that directly affect the translation termination (stop) codon?: The variant is called a <b>no-stop</b> or <b>stop-lost</b> variant, one of two types of a protein extension, a C-terminal extension.
     <a name='noend'></a>How do I describe an extension when no new stop codon is reached?: Such variants are described using the format p.Ter789ArgextTer?, i.e. "<b>extTer?</b>" to indicate that no new termination codon is encountered.
     How should a variant in the 5'UTR be described that gives rise to a new translation initiation site?: Description at the DNA-level is like c.-23A>T (changing c.-25 caGggt c.-19 to caTggt, creating a new ATG-triplet).
 Description at the RNA-level is r.-23a>u and at the protein level p.(Met1ext-8), indicating the predicted protein sequence is an N-terminal extension with 8 amino acids.
-    Should I describe a duplication in the translation termination codon (TGA to TGGA) as a frame shift or as an extension?: The variant is <b>in</b> the translation termination codon and therefore by definition an <b>extension</b>.
+    Should I describe a duplication in the translation termination codon (TGA to TGGA) as a frame shift or as an extension?: The variant extends the amino acid sequence at the C-terminal end and is therefore by definition an <b>extension</b>.
 ---